Equivalence of approximation by convolutional neural networks and fully-connected networks: Convolutional neural networks

-Since the activation function $\varrho$ is applied component-wise, this ensures $\varrho \big( T ( \vect{S_g}{\FirstN{C_1}} x ) \big) = \vect{S_g}{\FirstN{C_2}} \big( \varrho (T x) \big)$ for all $x \in \R^{\FirstN{C_1} \times \Gr}$ and $T \in \conv{k,C_1,C_2}$.
-By iterating this observation, we get the claim. \end{proof} The proposition shows that all realisations of CNNs are translation equivariant.
-The approximation theory of CNNs was studied before, for instance in the works \cite{cohen2016expressive, UniConv}.
-These works, however, only consider a restricted class of convolutions.
-In \cite[Theorem 3.1]{YarotskyWasFirstAgain}, the universality of CNNs for the class of translation equivariant functions was established.
-Nevertheless, until now it was not known what kind of approximation rates CNNs yield.
-In the next section, we will see that there is in fact a fundamental connection between the approximation capabilities of CNNs and FNNs.
+The proposition shows that all realisations of CNNs are translation equivariant.
+We note that the approximation theory of CNNs has been studied before, for instance in the works \cite{cohen2016expressive, UniConv}.
+The CNNs considered in these works, however, are different from the definition used in the present paper.
+For the CNNs studied in the present paper, their universality for the class of continuous translation equivariant functions has been established in \cite[Theorem 3.1]{YarotskyWasFirstAgain}.
+Nevertheless, until now it was not known what kind of \emph{approximation rates} these CNNs yield.
+In the next section, we show that there is in fact a fundamental connection between the approximation capabilities of FNNs and these CNNs.